Karzai says NATO failed as 18-hour Kabul attack ends

-KABUL (Reuters) - Afghan President Hamid Karzai said on Monday that a coordinated Taliban attack showed a “failure” by Afghan intelligence and especially by NATO, as heavy street fighting between insurgents and security forces came to an end after 18 hours.
+KABUL (Reuters) - Afghan President Hamid Karzai said on Monday that a coordinated Taliban attack on Kabul showed a “failure” by Afghan intelligence and especially by NATO, while Washington signaled the Haqqani group of militants was responsible.

+The Afghan leader’s comments underscored abiding divisions between the Afghan government and Washington, but if the role of the Haqqanis is confirmed, it could lead to fresh tensions in ties between the United States and Pakistan.

+The Haqqanis, who are allied to the Taliban, are based in the border area between Afghanistan and Pakistan and analysts say Islamabad regards them as a strategic asset.

+“We had received a great deal of intelligence that the Haqqanis were planning these kinds of attacks,” Defense Secretary Leon Panetta said at a news briefing.

-Battles which broke out at midday on Sunday gripped the city’s central districts through the night, with large explosions and gunfire lighting up alleys and streets.
+In Kabul, battles that broke out at midday on Sunday gripped the city’s central districts through the night, with large explosions and gunfire lighting up alleys and streets.
+The fighting finally ended on Monday.

-“The fact terrorists were able to enter Kabul and other provinces was an intelligence failure for us and especially for NATO,” Karzai’s office said in a statement, which also strongly condemned the attack.
+“The fact terrorists were able to enter Kabul and other provinces was an intelligence failure for us and especially for NATO,” Karzai’s office said in a statement.

+“If we’re held to the standard to have to know precisely when and where each insurgent attack is going to occur, I think that’s an unfair standard,” he said.
+“This is a war zone.”

+The attacks mark another election-year setback in Afghanistan for U.S. President Barack Obama, who wants to present the campaign against the Taliban as a success before the departure of most foreign combat troops by the end of 2014.

-His office said 36 insurgents were killed in the attacks which paralyzed Kabul’s government district, and which targeted three other provinces in what the Taliban called the start of a spring offensive.
+Karzai’s office said 36 insurgents were killed in the attacks, which paralyzed Kabul’s government district and also targeted three other provinces in what the Taliban called the start of a spring offensive.
 One fighter was captured.

-Eleven members of the Afghan security forces and four civilians were killed in the well-planned attacks in Kabul and the eastern Nangarhar, Logar and Paktia provinces, it said.
+Eleven members of Afghan security forces and four civilians were killed in the well-planned attacks in Kabul and the eastern Nangarhar, Logar and Paktia provinces, the government said.

-“In only a short time we managed to cut short their devilish plans,” said Defense Ministry Chief of Operations Afzal Aman.
-“They carried suicide vests, but managed to do nothing except be killed.”

-The attacks were also another election-year setback in Afghanistan for U.S. President Barack Obama, who wants to present the campaign against the Taliban as a success before the departure of most foreign combat troops by the end of 2014.
+The Taliban claimed sole responsibility for the attacks and said it had sent a 30-man suicide squad after two months of preparation.

+“The attacks were very successful for us and were a remarkable achievement, dealing a psychological and political blow to foreigners and the government,” Taliban spokesman Zabihullah Mujahid told Reuters.

+“Although the Haqqanis are part of the Taliban, we did not ask for any help, guidance or support.
+This is a baseless plot from the West, who wants to show that we are separate.”

-Insurgents were killed attacking the Afghan parliament, and in a multi-storey building under construction that they had occupied to fire rocket-propelled grenades and rifles down on the heavily fortified diplomatic enclave.
+Insurgents were killed attacking the Afghan parliament, and in a multi-story building under construction that they had occupied to fire rocket-propelled grenades and rifles down on the heavily fortified diplomatic enclave.

 More were killed in Kabul’s east, and while attacking a NATO base in the eastern city of Jalalabad.

-Fighting in the capital only ended with special forces assaults which were mounted as dawn broke.
+Fighting in the capital only ended with special forces assaults that were mounted as dawn broke.

 Assisting physically for the first time in the attack, NATO helicopters launched strafing attacks on gunmen in the building site, which overlooked the NATO headquarters and several embassies, including the British and German missions.